-The beginning of the 2019-20 school year marked the beginning of Year 6 of the SMART Program.
+The end of the 2019-20 school year marks the end of Year 6 of the SMART Program.
 This is significant in that all of the planned facilities construction projects at Broward public schools were to have been started by the end of Year 5.
-This has not happened.
-We now know that it is going to take longer than expected to complete the planned renovations, perhaps several years beyond the original forecast completion dates.
+This has not happened, and we now know that it is going to take considerably longer than expected to complete the planned renovations, perhaps several years beyond the original forecast completion dates.